wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/config-file.rst

 configuration.ui_api_editable
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Define the ability to edit the configuration from UI or API endpoints.
-When disabled, this can only be edited from the configuration file, the related API endpoints are disabled, and the UI is inaccesible.
+When disabled, this can only be edited from the configuration file, the related API endpoints are disabled, and the UI is inaccessible.

 +--------------------+----------------------------+
 | **Default value**  | true                       |